Observation of Elastic Orbital Angular Momentum Transfer: Coupling Flexural Waves in Partially Submerged Pipes to Acoustic Waves in Fluids

 Research into the orbital angular momentum carried by helical wave-fronts has been dominated by the fields of electromagnetism and acoustics, owing to its practical utility in sensing, communication and tweezing.
 Despite the huge research effort across the wave community, only recently has \textit {elastic} orbital angular momentum been theoretically shown to exhibit similar properties.
 Here we experimentally observe the transfer of elastic orbital angular momentum from a hollow elastic pipe to a fluid in which the pipe is partially submerged, in an elastic analogue of Durnin’s slit-ring experiment for optical beams.
 This transfer is achieved by coupling the dilatational component of guided flexural waves in the pipe with the pressure field in the fluid; the circumferential distribution of the normal stress in the pipe acts as a continuous phased pressure source in the fluid resulting in the generation of Bessel-like acoustic beams.
 This demonstration has implications for future research into a new regime of orbital angular momentum for elastic waves, as well providing a new method to excite acoustic beams that carry orbital angular momentum that could create a new paradigm shift for acoustic tweezing.

-\blfootnote{$^*$ Corresponding Author: {g.j.chaplain@exeter.ac.uk}} Over the past three decades investigation into the orbital angular momentum (OAM) carried by helical waves has largely been reserved for light and sound.
+\blfootnote{$^*$ Corresponding Author: {g.j.chaplain@exeter.ac.uk}} Over the past three decades investigation into the orbital angular momentum (OAM) carried by helical waves has largely been reserved for light and sound \cite{shen2019optical}.
 The realisation by Allen \textit{et al.} \cite{allen1992orbital} that electromagnetic Laguerre-Gaussian (LG) beams, satisfying the paraxial wave equation \cite{fontaine2019laguerre}, carry a well defined OAM sparked a resurgence in interest in exploiting this mechanical property of light for optical tweezers \cite{yao2011orbital,loke2014driving,allen2016optical,padgett2017orbital,barnett2017optical}.
 The celebrated success of utilising LG beams comes, in part, from the ease in which they can be generated; a variety of simple devices can form these modes, for example spiral phase plates, q-plates, and spatial light modulators \cite{LaserFocusWorld,oemrawsingh2004production}.
-The carried OAM is not associated with polarisation (that determines the intrinsic spin angular momentum), but from the spatial distribution of the beam; the inclined phase-fronts give rise to a well defined OAM about the beam axis that is proportional to the azimuthal index, or topological charge, $m$.
+The orbital angular momentum is associated with the spatial distribution of the beam, and not with the polarisation (that determines the intrinsic spin angular momentum) \cite{allen1992orbital}; the inclined phase-fronts give rise to a well defined OAM about the beam axis that is proportional to the azimuthal index, or topological charge, $m$.
 The azimuthal variation of phase forms a helical profile varying as $e^{\pm im\theta}$, for azimuthal angle $\theta$ with the sign of $m$ determining the handedness of the helix.
 In general any optical beam with inclined phase fronts can carry a well-defined OAM \cite{o2002intrinsic}.
 Since this realisation other forms of optical beams that carry OAM have been investigated, by interference and superposition, such as higher-order Bessel beams \cite{mcgloin2003interfering,vasilyeu2009generating}, and more general vortex structures (knots) with non-integer OAM \cite{leach2004knotted,leach2005vortex,gotte2008light,morgan2017higher}.